heera/lab/docs/api/classes/Dotink/Lab/Assertion.md

 #### <span style="color:#6a6e3d;">$method</span>

+The method for a class or object we're asserting on

 #### <span style="color:#6a6e3d;">$needsObject</span>

 Whether or not the assertion needs an object (such as for object methods/properties)

 #### <span style="color:#6a6e3d;">$object</span>

+The object we're asserting on

 #### <span style="color:#6a6e3d;">$property</span>

+The property for a class or object we're asserting on

+#### <span style="color:#6a6e3d;">$success</span>

+The success message if the assertion was successful

 #### <span style="color:#6a6e3d;">$type</span>